-Thanks to Hayley Nester, the Essential Oils Educator who led the workshop, we all left with a solid knowledge base and a desire to learn even more.
+Thanks to Hayley Netser, the Essential Oils Educator who led the workshop, we all left with a solid knowledge base and a desire to learn even more.
 While we await our next workshop, we thought we’d leave you with our top three takeaways from our first session.

 1. Essential oils promote physical and mental health

 While essential oils – known affectionately as nature’s antibiotic – shouldn’t necessarily be used as a substitute for western medicine, they can (and should!) be used as a means to proactively keep your mind and body healthy.
 Of course, these two ‘separate’ entities aren’t so separate.

 Perhaps you’ve heard recently about the gut-brain connection?
 This is similar to the age-old adage that ‘you are what you eat’.
 In short, there is a two-way link between the central nervous system and the enteric system.
 That means each benefit of any one essential oil could have knock-on effects.